-A part of the March Music Moderne 2012 festival, Liminal performance group curates Liminal presents Gertrude Stein, an immersive multimedia performance installation in response to the writings of 20th century modernist master Gertrude Stein.
-Celebrating the sensual musicality of Stein’s own spoken language, as well as many of the musical settings of her texts, Liminal again brings together the best of Portland’s diverse arts scenes.
+As part of the March Music Moderne 2012 festival, Liminal performance group curated Liminal presents Gertrude Stein, an immersive multimedia performance installation that responded to the writings of 20th century modernist master Gertrude Stein.
+Celebrating the sensual musicality of Stein’s own spoken language, as well as many of the musical settings of her texts, Liminal brought together the best of Portland’s diverse arts scenes.
 Luminaries from every discipline join forces to create a total sensory music experience in a warehouse performance environment.